BSS-Research-Support/rwave-python/README.md

 ## 3. Install
 Install pyevt (and hidapi) with:

-`pip install pyevt` or
+`pip install rwavepy` or

-`pip install --user pyevt` on managed computers.
+`pip install --user rwavepy` on managed computers.

 ## 4. Device Permission for Linux
 Permission for using EVT (HID) devices should be given by adding the next lines to a file, for example named: